Vipra Narayana: Plot

 Vipra Narayana, a staunch devotee of Vishnu, lives in a hermitage on the banks of the river Kaveri along with his disciple Rangaraju.
 He worships Vishnu in the form of Ranganatha, the presiding deity of the nearby Srirangam temple.
 Every day, Narayana makes garlands out of flowers from his garden and offers them to Ranganatha and sings hymns in praise of him.

 One day, Devadevi, a devadasi, (Note: Devadasi system is a practice found in parts of south India, where parents marry their daughters to temple deities and the girls are forced to work as sex workers after they attain puberty.) performs a dance recital at the court of the Chola King and is on her way back to home along with her sister Madhuravani.
 When Devadevi passes through the hermitage, Narayana does not notice her; this hurts Devadevi's vanity.
 She mistakes his devotion towards Ranganatha as arrogance and decides to teach him a lesson, ignoring Madhuravani's advice.

 Devadevi enters Narayana's hermitage as an orphan and narrates her woes, requesting for a stay to support herself.
 Narayana agrees despite Rangaraju's objection and Devadevi becomes the former's disciple.
 In a turn of events, Rangaraju is expelled from the hermitage when he tries to send Devadevi away after realising her intentions.
-As time passes, Narayana finds himself attracted to Devadevi and falls for her charms.
+As time passes, Narayana finds himself falling for Devadevi's charms.

 Once her ego is satisfied, Devadevi begins to regret her act.
 Madhuravani asks her to return and Narayana follows them.
-Devadevi's mother Rangasani, upon knowing that Narayana is penniless, throws him away.
-To help Narayana win, Ranganatha visits Devadevi's house in the disguise of Rangaraju.
+Devadevi's mother Rangasani, upon knowing that Narayana is penniless, throws him out.
+To help Narayana win, Ranganatha visits Devadevi's house disguised as Rangaraju.
 He presents a golden vessel from the kitchen of Srirangam temple as a gift from Narayana to Devadevi.

 The next day, the priests at the temple complain that the golden vessel is missing and find it at Devadevi's house.
 Narayana is accused of stealing the vessel and is produced in the court.
 The King orders that Narayana's hands be amputated as a punishment for theft.
 Ranganatha appears at the scene and reveals the truth.
 Ranganatha adds that Narayana is an incarnation of Vyjayanthi, a garland that adorns him at his heavenly abode Vaikuntha and that Devadevi is a gandharva who took a human birth due to a curse.
 Narayana and Devadevi visit Srirangam temple and sing praises of the deity, before attaining salvation.